Porter Moser: Recruiting Chicago-area players

 Moser had success drawing recruits from the Chicago area talent pool.
-Former players Milton Doyle (Marshall), Donte Ingram (Simeon), Christian Negron (Elgin), and Cameron Krutwig (Jacobs) as well as current (2021-22) players Lucas Williamson (Whitney Young), Marquise Kennedy (Brother Rice) and Tom Welch (Naperville North) are all from the Chicago area.
+Former players Milton Doyle (Marshall), Donte Ingram (Simeon), Christian Negron (Elgin), and Cameron Krutwig (Jacobs) as well as 2021-22 players Lucas Williamson (Whitney Young), Nick DiNardi (Providence Catholic), Marquise Kennedy (Brother Rice) and Tom Welch (Naperville North) were all from the Chicago area.

 Oklahoma

 On April 2, 2021, Moser accepted the head coaching position at the University of Oklahoma, succeeding retired coach Lon Kruger.
 Moser agreed to a 6-year contract with the Sooners.
 He was officially announced as the Sooners' head coach in a press conference on April 7.

 Broadcasting

 During the 2019 NCAA tournament, Moser signed on with CBS and Turner as a guest TV studio analyst for the second round of the tournament.

 Personal life

 Moser and his wife Megan have four children: Jordan, Jake, Ben, and Max.